-Vancouver's restaurants are definitely one: international, varied and, above all, good.
+Vancouver's restaurants are definitely one thing: international, varied and, above all, good.
 There are only a few cities where the guest can dine in such a variety of ways as in the metropolis on Canada's west coast.
-In addition, Vancouver's restaurant scene attracts numerous award-winning chefs from all over the world, who excel with their skills.
-That's why something special has become so popular in this city within a few years as Miku's Restaurant.
-This was achieved by Seigo Nakamura, who moved 2008 along with his company to Canada.
+In addition, Vancouver's restaurant scene attracts numerous award-winning chefs from around the world to show off their skills here.
+That's why it takes something special to make such a good name for yourself in this city within a few years as the Miku Restaurant.
+This was achieved by Seigo Nakamura, who moved to Canada with his company in 2008.
 His restaurant has already won several awards.

 Already in Japan Seigo Nakamura specialized in Aburi Sushi.
 This form of shushi was developed in Japan about a century ago.
 These are sushi, which are fried with an open flame.
 This increases the natural taste of the fish.
 Seigo's recipe for success is based on serving traditional sushi new-age sauces using non-traditional ingredients that emphasize the unique taste of each species and immediately appeal to the European-trained palate.
 Soy and wasabi are not among the usual side dishes of semi-raw salmon on rice, aburi shrimp or fried chicken aburi.
 Instead, there is avocado sauce, mayonnaise from cod roe or jalapenos.

 If you go out to eat at Miku, you should prepare for extraordinary experiences.
 Where is the guest already shouting at a number of chefs while he is looking for the way to his table.
 However, a glance at the screaming cooks quickly shows the astonished European that they mean it friendly, because they smile at each guest warmly.
 On request, the friendly waiter quickly explains that this is a warm welcome - just Japanese style - and the sushi chefs welcome their guests.
 At Miku, which means "beautiful sky", there is a lively atmosphere that makes the restaurant experience something special.